scala/scala3/docs/docs/reference/contextual-implied/relationship-implicits.md

 Typeclass derivation has no direct counterpart in the Scala 2 language.
 Comparable functionality can be achieved by macro-based libraries such as Shapeless, Magnolia, or scalaz-deriving.

-### Implicit Function Types
+### Context Query types

-Implicit function types have no analogue in Scala 2.
+Context Query types have no analogue in Scala 2.

 ### Implicit By-Name Parameters